 |VISA costs||Visa application short stay of Residence permit MVV (TEV||€60 / €192|

 Every person living in the Netherlands is obliged by law to have insurance for medical expenses.
 Which type of healthcare insurance you need depends on your personal situation.
 You need to make sure that you are properly insured during your stay!
-Please do the check on the following website.
+For more information see the following website.

 Study purposes only

 You are legally not allowed to take out a Dutch public health insurance if you are in Holland for study purposes only.
 Make sure you have a health insurance from your home country with enough coverage or take out a private health insurance or health insurance from your home country.
 If you are from the EU/EEA you may be eligible to receive a European Health Insurance Card (EHIC) which covers your necessary medical costs during your stay.
 Please make sure you check this with your health insurer in your home country as this might differ per EU-member state.
-See the list of countries with special regulations on the website of Zilveren Kruis.
+For more information see the website of Zilveren Kruis.

 If you wish to arrange your own insurance in your home country you must make sure your country has a reciprocal agreement with the Netherlands regarding health insurance.
 Make sure you have a Health Card before you leave for the Netherlands which declares you are insured against medical costs in the Netherlands.
 Your health insurance must cover the Dutch tariffs, as medical costs are (very) high in the Netherlands.

 Aon Student Insurance

 If you apply for insurance on this website, you will need the following information:

 The institution of registration in the Netherlands is: Driestar educatief, faculty: Education